Does Excellence Correspond to Universal Inequality Level?: Abstract

 \section{Abstract}

-We study the inequality of citations received for different publications of various researchers and Nobel laureates in Physics, Chemistry, Medicine and Economics using their Google Scholar data for the period 2012-2024.
-Our findings reveal that citation distributions are highly unequal, with even greater disparity among the Nobel laureates.
-We then show that measures of inequality, such as Gini and Kolkata indices, could be useful indicators for distinguishing the Nobel laureates from the others.
-It may be noted, such a high level of inequality corresponds to the growing critical fluctuations, indicating that excellence corresponds to an imminent (self-organized dynamical) critical point.
-We also analyze the inequality in the medal tally of different countries in the summer and winter Olympic games over the years, and find that a similar level of high inequality exists there as well.
-Our results indicate that inequality measures can serve as proxies for competitiveness and excellence.
+We study the inequality of citations received for different publications of various researchers and Nobel laureates in Physics, Chemistry, Medicine and Economics using Google Scholar data from 2012 to 2024.
+Citation distributions are found to be highly unequal, with even greater disparity among Nobel laureates.
+Measures of inequality, such as the Gini and Kolkata indices, emerge as useful indicators for distinguishing Nobel laureates from others.
+Such high inequality corresponds to growing critical fluctuations, suggesting that excellence aligns with an imminent (self-organized dynamical) critical point.
+Additionally, Nobel laureates exhibit systematically lower values of the Tsallis--Pareto parameter \( b \) and Shannon entropy, indicating more structured citation distributions.
+We also analyze the inequality in Olympic medal tallies across countries and find similar levels of disparity.
+Our results suggest that inequality measures can serve as proxies for competitiveness and excellence.

 \keywords{Citation data; Inequality indices; Lorenz curve; Gini index; Kolkata index}